Terminal-2 icon

 If the payment was cancelled, you should receive a successful transaction status response with a RepeatedResponseMessageBody that has an ErrorCondition of Aborted.

-Cancel when you don't know the ServiceID
+Cancel when you do not know the ServiceID

 In case of a communication or technical issue, the payment or card acquisition request can remain in-progress.
 When this happens, the terminal cannot be used until the request times out on its own, usually after 150 seconds.
 Because you haven't received the response yet, you do not have the ServiceID required to cancel the request.